openedx/openedx-aspects/docs/technical_documentation/how-tos/dbt_extensions.rst

   # To push your new transformations to Superset SQL Lab
   tutor dev do import-assets

+See `dbt commands <https://docs.getdbt.com/reference/dbt-commands>`_ for a full list of available commands.

 Troubleshooting
 ===============
-- Tutor commands may need to be run with ``--only_changed False`` to force a full dbt run if you have made changes to your dbt package that are not being picked up.
+* Tutor dbt commands may need to be run with ``--only_changed False`` to force a full dbt run if you have made changes to your dbt package that are not being picked up.

-- Don't forget to push your changes to your repo before running the tutor dbt command: it fetches a clean copy of your configured package repo + branch each time it runs.
+* Don't forget to push your changes to your repo before running the tutor dbt command: it fetches a clean copy of your configured package repo + branch each time it runs.

 Next Steps
 ==========
 With your custom dbt package, you can create new charts and dashboards in Superset using the new models created by your dbt transforms.
 See :ref:`superset-extra-assets` for more information.

 References
 ==========